matbcvo/laravel-token-auth/README.md

 - Create API tokens: Generate and store new API tokens.
 - List API tokens: View existing tokens with their details.
 - Delete API tokens: Remove existing tokens with confirmation prompts.
+- Middleware integration: Secure your API routes with a simple token-based authentication middleware.

 ## Installation